saheerb/ci-test/docs/index.md

 ## From the maintainer's POV

 All CI is done with Jenkins at https://ci.trustedfirmware.org/.
-There are lots of jobs so as a first impression, it is difficult to follow the CI flow.
+There are lots of jobs, so as a first impression, it may seem difficult to follow the CI flow.
 Section 4, Pipeline description, describes each project’s CI in detail.

 ![alt text](images/Jenkins-All.png "Jenkins job")